Skip to content

 Hallig Hooge

 Hallig Hooge is also called the Queen of the Halligen.
-The Halligen are very special islands in the wadden region of northern Germany.
-They are not protected by dykes and are very low, the inhabitants are used to the islands being flooded 40-50 times per year.
-So to be safe and dry the houses are built on so called warften, little villages built on earth mounds.
-Hallig Hooge and it’s nature is truly something extraordinary, a calm spot in midst of a rough sea.
+The Halligen are extraordinary islands in the Wadden region of northern Germany.
+They are not protected by dykes and are very low; the inhabitants are used to the islands being flooded 40-50 times per year.
+So to be safe and dry, the houses are built on so-called warften, little villages built on earth mounds.
+Hallig Hooge and its nature are truly extraordinary, a calm spot in the midst of a rough sea.

 test